 - the taxable benefits granted to an individual who receives them as a shareholder or as a member of a partnership (also referred to as a partner);

 - the fees and other amounts paid to a self-employed person, if Québec income tax was withheld from such amounts, or if these amounts were paid for building service work performed inside or outside a public building;

 - certain income that is not a salary or wages;

 - amounts deducted at source from the above-mentioned types of remuneration.

 Do not use the RL-1 slip to report the drawings of a self-employed person or a partner.

 When we receive your RL-1 slips and RL-1 summary, we carry out a cursory review.
-If we notice that the employer and employee contributions you calculated are too low, we will do one of two things.
+If we notice that the contributions you calculated are too low, we will do one of two things.
 We may send you a notice of assessment detailing any revised amounts, or we may send you one or more of the following forms for you to complete and return:

 - Statement of Employee and Employer QPP Contributions (LMU-141-V or LMU-141.1-V);